JoggAI-Tech/docs/api-reference/API Documentation/CreateVideoFromURL.md

 ### Get the generated video

 Use the project\_id obtained from the "Generate Video from Product Information" step to retrieve details about the video generation, including status and duration.
 Access the generated video using the video\_url.

+Please refer to the[ GetGeneratedVideo](https://docs.jogg.ai/api-reference/GetGeneratedVideo/GetGeneratedVideo) for the full options of enums.

 ```bash
 curl --location --request GET 'https://api.jogg.ai/v1/project?project_id=fa6228c0f52c4f3986e88f7ffa5d2864' \